Overview

 Entrypoint proxies

-An Entrypoint Proxy can be wrapped around any Entrypoint value to intercept routing and add custom functionality.
+An entrypoint proxy can be wrapped around any entrypoint value to intercept routing and add custom functionality.
 The abstract EntrypointProxy class has two methods that can be implemented:

 abstract class EntrypointProxy implements RouteHandler {